stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Spain, under Capt.
 Manuel Arruda, bound according to its log from Grand Cairo, Egypt, to Providence.
-When searched for contraband material, this ship revealed the astonishing fact that its cargo consisted exclusively of Egyptian mummies, consigned to  "Sailor A. B. C. ", who would come to remove his goods in a lighter just off Namquit Point and whose identity Capt.
+When searched for contraband material, this ship revealed the astonishing fact that its cargo consisted exclusively of Egyptian mummies, consigned to  "Sailor A. B. C.", who would come to remove his goods in a lighter just off Namquit Point and whose identity Capt.
 Arruda felt himself in honour bound not to reveal.
 The Vice-Admiralty Court at Newport, at a loss what to do in view of the non-contraband nature of the cargo on the one hand and of the